Logo creation

 Logo creation: Some real food for thought

-Logo creation is often overcomplicated.
-There are a number of cool-looking three-dimensional brand logos in the marketing landscape now.
-It’s a trend worth noticing.
-Because, in this highly competitive selling environment, companies of all sizes are constantly reaching for visual advantage.
+Because in this highly competitive selling environment, companies of all sizes constantly seek visual advantage.
 Too bad they are not looking at the strategy the logo is made to represent.
-Call us and we will show you how it all fits together.
+Call us, and we will show you how it all fits together.
+And they often see three dimensions representing that advantage over the traditional two-dimensional logo.

-And they often see three dimensions as representing that advantage over the traditional two-dimensional logo.
-The question to ask is whether the perceived benefit is worth the cost?
+The question to ask is whether the perceived benefit is worth the cost.
 Or whether there is a benefit at all.
 We don’t want to get ahead of ourselves, but you Googled this.
-By the way, you might want to also read our article on Logo Development.
+By the way, you might also want to read our Logo Development article.

 Logo creation needs to be part of a rebranding strategy.
 So integral is strategic thinking in this that we hesitate to talk about logos out of this context.